 Something’s been nudging me to reveal some truths about our honeymoon ever since I posted a picture from it for our two-year anniversary this past February.
-I wish I could ignore the prodding and just leave people to assume that we enjoyed the most perfect honeymoon full of only romance and carefree bliss (which, by the way, paved the way into this fantasy marriage that has yielded nothing other than deep-seated joy, fulfillment and our perpetually sweet little offspring who is all giggles and smiles and never, ever tries our patience or makes us question what the front door we were thinking when we declared ourselves ready to be parents).
+I wish I could ignore the prodding and just leave people to assume that we enjoyed the most perfect honeymoon full of only romance and carefree bliss.
 However, leaving people under those assumptions wouldn’t just be boring and unbeneficial; it would be downright deceptive.

-Instead, I’m going to use our honeymoon as an example of how misleading social media can be because in all likelihood, if I came across some of the images we managed to get of ourselves on someone else’s wall or website, I’d immediately get sucked into the comparison game, wasting precious time convinced that her life, marriage and emotional state are all superior to mine and therefore her worth as a person outweighs my own.
+Instead, I’m going to use our honeymoon as an example of how misleading social media can be because in all likelihood, if I came across some of the images we managed to get of ourselves on someone else’s account, I’d likely get sucked into the comparison game, wasting precious time convinced that her life, marriage and emotional state are all superior to mine and so somehow, her worth as a person outweighs my own.
 It’s all a dirty little mind trick that social media can expertly execute by allowing us to conceal our flaws and vulnerability behind a screen.

-It seems logical to assume that by enabling us to exhibit only the aspects of our lives that we’re proud of, social media serves to increase confidence in ourselves and acceptance of one another.
+It might seem that by allowing us to exhibit only the aspects of our lives that we’re proud of, social media serves to increase our self confidence or even acceptance of and respect for one another.
 However, as I’ve been learning more and more recently, it’s through admitting our vulnerability, faults and failures that we are united with one another and reassured that, “we’re all broken but we’re all in this together,” as Matt Maher reminds us.

-Social media, however, tends to encourage the sharing of anything but our brokenness.
-In many cases, for example, a struggling new mom will post darling pictures of her brand new bundle and insist-agram that motherhood fits her like a glove.
-Meanwhile, behind the screen, she’s so exhausted she can barely hold the cereal box to pour herself some dinner, she’s in tears every time she nurses her baby because breastfeeding feels like nipple crucifixion, and she’s struggling to distinguish the faint line between baby blues and postpartum depression.
+Social media, however, encourages the sharing of anything but our brokenness.
+For example, a struggling new mom will likely post darling pictures of her brand new bundle and insist-agram that motherhood fits her like a glove.
+Meanwhile, behind the screen, she’s so exhausted she can barely hold the cereal box to pour herself some dinner; she’s in tears every time she nurses her baby because breastfeeding feels like nipple crucifixion; and she’s struggling to distinguish the faint line between baby blues (hang in there, lady) and postpartum depression (you need help).

-Don’t get me wrong: I melt over newborn pictures just as much as the next gal (or adorably sensitive guy) and keeping friends and family members connected is one of the pros of social media.
+Don’t get me wrong: I melt over newborn pictures just as quickly as the next girl (or adorably sensitive guy) and keeping friends and family members connected is one of the major pros of social media.
 The problem is when these carefully selected glimpses into other people’s lives tempt us to question our own worth and abilities.

 We spent an entire afternoon fighting.

-We spent almost another entire afternoon looking for a lost necklace we never found.
+We spent lots of futile hours looking for a lost necklace we never found.

 My husband’s grandmother had given him a gold chain and we tore our room apart looking for it.
-To make things more complicated, neither of us spoke fluent Spanish and we were honeymooning in the Dominican Republic so communicating the situation to the hotel staff and asking for their help was no easy undertaking.
+To make things more complicated, we both possessed extremely amateur Spanish skills and since we were honeymooning in the Dominican Republic, communicating the situation to the hotel staff and asking for help was no easy undertaking.

 This picture is posed.
 I know.
 Shocking.

-You were probably thinking we spent hours upon hours in these Disney prince and princess poses and some admiring, peeping tom happened to snap a picture and send it to us for keepsake purposes.
-No. It was more like, “Excuse me, senior?
+Justin case you were thinking we spent hours upon hours in these Disney prince and princess poses and some admiring, peeping Tom happened to snap a pic and send it to us for keepsake purposes, think again.
+It was more like, “Excuse me, senior?
 Can you, um, photo, por favor?
 Gracias!
 Okay, what are we going to do?
 We have too many of us just smiling…”

 I got in the pool once the entire trip.